What is a migraine without aura?

 What are the symptoms of migraine without aura?

 Migraines without aura account for about 70% to 80% of all migraines.
 Migraine pain usually occurs in the front of the head, on one or both sides of the temples.
 It may throb or be steady.
 The headache may last from 4 to 72 hours.

 Other symptoms of migraine may include any of the following:

 How is migraine without aura diagnosed?

 Before determining treatment, your GP will want to be sure that there are no other causes for your headache.
-So, it’s likely the GP will perform physical and perhaps neurological examinations.
+So, it’s likely the GP will perform physical, including a neurological, examination.
 In addition, your GP will ask you about your health history, including questions such as these: